WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/guests/guest_FL.md

 Keep in mind the differences between your standards and the clients expectations.
 You may really want to use a 4k camera, but if the client is going to be viewing vertically on their phone, then it is not worth the trouble.

 ## Differences in Teaching
+Sometimes the point is the problem rather how to solve it.